Britons ordered to stay at home as third national lockdown begins

 ($1 = 0.7371 pounds)

-Additional reporting by Michael Holden, Andy Bruce and William Schomberg; writing by Estelle Shirbon; editing by Guy Faulconbridge and Raissa Kasolowsky
+Additional reporting by Sarah Young, Michael Holden, Andy Bruce, William Schomberg and Ben Makori; writing by Estelle Shirbon; editing by Guy Faulconbridge and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.